kumpmati/superactions-docs/guide/getting-started.md

 npm install -D sveltekit-superactions
 ```

-## Overview
+## Anatomy

-In a nutshell, these are the three necessary parts to using Superactions:
+There are three necessary parts to using Superactions:

 1. Server - Defines the API
-2. Load function(s) - Gives the API schema to client
+2. Load function(s) - Provide the API schema to the client
 3. Client - Uses the API

 ## Server setup